RomanAlexandroff/Smart-Watch-Firmware/README.md

 # The Smart Watch Firmware

+**Disclaimer:**
+This is my very first software project, created when I started learning the basics of the C language.
+As such, you may find some solutions that seem quirky, naive or far from efficient.
+I took on this ambitious challenge without any prior coding experience, learning about variables, functions, if and while statements, and other features of C in the process.
+I am proud to share it on my GitHub as a reminder of how much I have grown since then.
+Thank you for understanding!

 ## About the Project

 This firmware was developed with the goal of providing a simple yet powerful foundation for building a customizable smart watch with some unique features.